random-forests/tensorflow-workshop/setup/install-win.md

-# Installing TensorFlow on Windows
+# Install TensorFlow on Windows

 We will present the tutorial in [Jupyter](jupyter.org) notebooks.
 To run them on your Windows machine, you will need a working TensorFlow